abenipa3/abenipa3/README.md

 <samp>
-:raised_hands: Hey!
-I'm a software engineer based in California.
+👋 Hello, and welcome to my GitHub!
+I'm a software engineer based in Southern California.
   <br>I intern at <a href="https://www.nelnet.com/welcome">Nelnet</a> as a full stack engineer, primarily focused on the backend.
   <br> Graduated with dual Bachelor's Degrees in Accounting and Computer Information Systems at
   <br> California State University, Los Angeles before pursuing the self-taught route in Engineering.